DonDebonair/graphite-stack-ansible-vagrant/README.md

 # Graphite & StatsD with Ansible

+NOTE: If you want an even more complete monitoring solution that includes [Sentry](http://getsentry.com), the error logging tool, take a look at [Statserver](https://github.com/DandyDev/statserver)

 This playbook makes it really easy to setup [Graphite](http://graphite.readthedocs.org/en/latest/) and [StatsD](https://github.com/etsy/statsd/) on a server (VPS or Dedicated).
 You can also optionally install it on a Virtual Machine using Vagrant so you can play around with it.
 It uses [Ansible](http://www.ansible.com/), a great configuration management tool written in Python, to automatically install the applications and all dependencies and configure everything to work optimally.

 What gets installed: